OliverCadman/dept_ci_ms4/README.md

 3. To be able to filter jobs by location or type (live performance, session work etc) so I can more granularly search for a suitable job.
 4. To be listed at the top of searches when a potential client/musician is searching for a dep, so I can have a better chance of getting the work.

-### User Stories Summary
+### Strategy Summary

-Taking all of the user stories into account, the ne
+Taking the project goal and the user stories into account, below is bulletted summary of the user needs and project objectives, required to achieve an MVP.

 #### User Needs